avineeth/gyan/AlgorithmsDataStructure.md

 4) Closest Pair of Points The problem is to find the closest pair of points in a set of points in x-y plane.
 The problem can be solved in O(n^2) time by calculating distances of every pair of points and comparing the distances to find the minimum.
 The Divide and Conquer algorithm solves the problem in O(nLogn) time.

+### Greedy Algorithms | Set 1 (Activity Selection Problem)
+- Greedy is an algorithmic paradigm that builds up a solution piece by piece, always choosing the next piece that offers the most obvious and immediate benefit.
+Greedy algorithms are used for optimization problems.
+- An optimization problem can be solved using Greedy if the problem has the following property: **At every step, we can make a choice that looks best at the moment, and we get the optimal solution of the complete problem.**
+- If a Greedy Algorithm can solve a problem, then it generally becomes the best method to solve that problem as the Greedy algorithms are in general more efficient than other techniques like Dynamic Programming.
+- But Greedy algorithms cannot always be applied.
+For example, Fractional Knapsack problem (See this) can be solved using Greedy, but 0-1 Knapsack cannot be solved using Greedy.

+# Popular Algorithms

 ## Nuts and bolts.
 A disorganized carpenter has a mixed pile of n nuts and n bolts.
 The goal is to find the corresponding pairs of nuts and bolts.
 Each nut fits exactly one bolt and each bolt fits exactly one nut.
 By fitting a nut and a bolt together, the carpenter can see which one is bigger (but the carpenter cannot compare two nuts or two bolts directly).
 Design an algorithm for the problem that uses nlogn compares (probabilistically).